laike9m/logseq-chatgpt/README.md

 ![](https://user-images.githubusercontent.com/2592205/209801153-f0b1f1bc-f211-45f6-a50c-028aab4b65d3.gif)

-The plugin only works for Chrome (probably other Chromium-based browser as well) at the moment.
+The plugin only works for Chrome (probably other Chromium-based browsers as well) at the moment.

 ## Setup